Pink salmon caught in Galway, 2017.

 Pink salmon (Oncorhynchus gorbuscha)

-Escapees from salmon aquaculture have established populations in Norway and northwest Russia, and this migratory species occasionally strays westwards.
-In 2017, pink salmon were caught in Ireland for the first time, mostly in rivers in the West, and they reappeared in 2019.
-Pink salmon differ from Atlantic salmon in following ways:
+Stockings introduced to support commercial fisheries in northwest Russia have established populations in northwest Russia and northern Norway, and this migratory species occasionally strays westwards and southwards from this range.
+In 2017, pink salmon were caught in Ireland, mostly in rivers in the West, and elsewhere in Europe in unprecedented numbers, and they reappeared in 2019, 2021 and 2023.

 • Large black oval spots on the tail